|Georgia Rabbit Rescue

 |Rescue Me ID: 14-12-15-00574Margaret (female)|

-Free female rabbit.
-Her cage, food bowl, water bottle, litter, and litter box are also free.
-She does use her little box and it is very easy to clean.
-Will be one year old at the end of January.
-Email me if you want more pictures or have any questions.
+Very friendly female rabbit, who loves attention and being held.
+Her cage, food bowl, water bottle, litter, and litter box are included.
+She does use her little box.
+She is one year old.
+Email or call if you want have any questions.

 Forsyth County Gainesville, GA 30506 MAP IT!